 The LittleHippo MELLA clock is a parent-favorite — it’s got a more sleek and sophisticated look (LCD screen, ooh-la-la!), is high quality in terms of the design and make, and has some smart, intuitive features.

 MELLA turns green and flashes a broad smile when it’s time to wake up; and she turns red (or whatever color you select for the night light feature) and closes her eyes during rest time.
-But we love that she also turns yellow (and smirks!) for thirty minutes prior to wake-up time — a nice way for tots to anticipate getting out of bed (though you cannot adjust the “yellow” time — a frequent complaint among parents, who seem to either love or hate this almost-time-to-wake-up indicator.)
+But we love that she also turns yellow (and smirks!) for an optional almost-time-to-wake-up period before going green — a nice way for tots to anticipate getting out of bed (on the new version, you can choose the time — 5, 15, or 30 minutes).

-The control panel is on the base of the MELLA clock, and it has a “childlock” switch, which is a nice feature.
+The control panel is on the base of the MELLA clock, and it has a “childlock” switch, which is a nice feature, and 3 brightness settings.
 It’s not as easy as the smart integration with the Hatch Baby Rest, but it’s more intuitive than the Mirari.
 It’s quite simple to set up and to make adjustments.
 Please note that if you unplug the MELLA, you will have to enter your settings again.

 MELLA comes with a 1-year warranty, and LittleHippo has excellent customer service.

 This is a high-quality time-to-rise clock, and we think it’s best for families who want a clock that can double as a night light or a sound machine.
-It’s also unique for having the thirty-minute “yellow” glow to tell kids that the time is nigh.
-Again, some parents really appreciate this feature while others find it annoying — we trust that you know best whether your child would enjoy it. 😉
+It’s also unique for having the pre-wake-up-time “yellow” glow to tell kids that the time is nigh (if you want that).

 [Use code LUCIESOOLY for a 10% discount!]